wjhrdy/spotify-to-soulseek/README.md

 # Spotify to Soulseek

-A nodejs script that will allow you to automatically download entire spotify playlists through soulseek.
+A Nodejs script that will allow you to automatically download entire Spotify playlists through Soulseek.
+At the moment it will only download songs with a minimum bitrate of 320kbps.

 ## Setup